dannybrody/web-app/README.md

 ```
 ./infra/launch-infra.sh
 ```
 During this process you will receive another email from amazon about verifying your SSL certficate.
-You must open and click 'i agree'.
+You must open and click 'I agree'.

 Next you can start setting up Jenkins
 ```